 13. Analysis of the international locations of health tourism II

 11. Learning and teaching strategy: Individual and group work in the topics to be analysed.
 Students missing a class can electronically send the seminar leader the solution of the tasks assigned until the time of the next seminar.
 Some tasks can be completed as homework.

-12. s and Exams, students are obliged to participate in the iss more than 30% of classes, students cannot sit for
+12. Assessment scheme: According to the Code of Studies and Exams, students are obliged to participate in the lectures and seminars.
+If they miss more than 30% of classes, students cannot sit for an exam and must repeat the whole of the course.

+Students write a mid-term test for 30% of the grade.
+The remaining 70% is made by the end-term written examination.
+For successful completion of the course, a minimum of 50.01% must be achieved in all activities!
+Formative assessment scheme

+Summative Assessment Scheme

-Summative Assessment Sch
+Summative Assessment Scheme

 Summative assessment sche Indicate tasks and weightings a eme and which tasks assess which learning outcomes

 Seen examination %

 Unseen examination %

 Coursework (no examination) %

 13. Timetabled examination required

 14. Length of exam

 15. Learning materials Essential Smith, M. - Puczkó, L. (2014): Health, Tourism and Hospitality: Spas, Wellness and Medical Travel.
 2nd Edition.
 Routledge Taylor & Francis Group, 544 p.

-Recommended
+Recommended σττρ.

 Smith, M. - Puczkó, L. (2008): Health and Wellness Tourism.
-Oxford: Butterworth- Heinemann Ltd., 416 p.
+Oxford: Butterworth-Heinemann Ltd., 416 p.
 Connel, J. (2011): Medical Tourism.
 CABI Publishing, 224 p.
 Jónás-Berki, M. - Csapó, J. - Pálfi, A. - Aubert, A. 2014: A Market and Spatial Perspective of Health Tourism Destinations: The Hungarian Experience INTERNATIONAL JOURNAL OF TOURISM RESEARCH 2014: (2014)